muralikrishnathirunathi/QR_based_attendence_syatem/README.md

 # QR_based_attendence_syatem
-Attendance process in a university’s event is time consuming and tracking the attendance can be harder.
-In this paper, a smart event attendance system for a university using QR code and GPS technology is proposed with objective to speed up the process of taking students’ attendance and tracking full attendance.
+Attendance process in a university’s event is time consuming and tracking the attendance can be harder. a smart event attendance system for a university using QR code and GPS technology is proposed with objective to speed up the process of taking students’ attendance and tracking full attendance.
 The method of developing the system is based on two